46.3 Following URLs

 URLs.

-For more information, view the package commentary by typing C-h P browse-url RET
+For more information, view the package commentary by typing C-h P browse-url RET.

 Emacs also has a minor mode that has some support for handling

-URLs as if they were files. url-handler-mode
+URLs as if they were files. url-handler-mode is a

 global minor mode that affects most of the Emacs commands and